godilopa/1DGame/README.md

 # 1DGame
-Game developed for project in software ingineering
+Game developed for project in software engineering